deborah-pardoq86q/notes/README.md

 # 2023-12-23
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and urgency.
 Next, allocate time for each task, taking into account the complexity and your own availability.
 Finally, use task management tools and versions control systems to stay organised and track your progress.
 Remember to take breaks and keep your code clean and well-documented.
 By following these tips, you will be able to achieve your goals and become a better programmer.

+# 2023-12-24
+- Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
+This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
+By constantly updating your knowledge and skills, you will become a valuable asset to any team or organization.

+Another important aspect of programming wise is problem-solving.
+When faced with a challenging problem, take a step back, break it down into smaller, more manageable tasks, then use critical thinking and creativity to come up with solutions.
+Practice debugging and refactoring code, which will help you identify and fix errors more efficiently.
+Finally, remember that code is a living document, constantly evolving and improving.
+Be open to feedback and suggestions, but also have the confidence to trust your own instincts and judgment.